galaxy-iuc/parsec/docs/commands/forms.rst

 forms
 =====

+This section is auto-generated from the help text for the arrow command ``forms``.

 ``create_form`` command
 -----------------------

-This section is auto-generated from the help text for the parsec command ``forms``.

 **Usage**::